 These fun tips will keep your kids (AND YOURSELF) happy all the way to your destination.
-Don't forget to grab your free PDF Road Trip Survival Plan at the end of the post!

 I'm not tooting my own horn (see what I did there?), but as a military wife, I have some hefty experiences as a 'Road Trip Mom'.
 Driving my four kids 13 hours to visit family (alone - because, thanks U.S. Navy!) has become normal around here.
 We've even driven all the way across the United States with our kids in tow when we moved from California to Maryland.